mtsnys/theory_and_practice/_posts/2024-07-05-bastone_barrettara.md

 wanders off in a melisma.
 The dotted rhythms of mm.
 4--6 twitch with his agitation, their emphasis on the semitone between E and F seeming to reflect and widen a crack in his composure.
-He lingers so long on the syllable "Laf-" that it takes a first-time listener four measures to discern what word he even intends to sing.
+He lingers so long on the syllable "Laf-&#x201D; that it takes a first-time listener four measures to discern what word he even intends to sing.
 And the chromatic ascent of
 m.
 7 subverts the tonic before it is clear whether the tonality is major or minor.
 To hear mm.
 5--7 as metrically weak, then, is to understand